jcalixte/tps/README.md

 # Thinking People System

-A interactive website to better understand the Thinking People System.
+An interactive website to better understand the Thinking People System.